BattleBrisket/README/README.md

 ## My expectations of folks who report to me

-- *Be honest, in all ways.* If we cannot trust each other, we have nothing.
+- **Be honest, in all ways** - If we cannot trust each other, we have nothing.
 Everything below is an extension of trust.
-- *Own your work.* I take a very hands-off approach to managing your daily output -- you're a competent professional, and don't need a babysitter -- but with great power comes great responsibility.
+- **Own your work** - I take a very hands-off approach to managing your daily output -- you're a competent professional, and don't need a babysitter -- but with great power comes great responsibility.
-- *Look for improvements.* Even if you don't execute on them, identifying areas that we are coming up short and then offering ways to make it better is literally the _only_ way any company improves.
+- **Look for improvements** - Even if you don't execute on them, identifying areas that we are coming up short and then offering ways to make it better is literally the _only_ way any company improves.
 This includes feedback on my management ability.
-- *Be quick to say "I don't know."* Admitting ignorance on a subject earns a lot of points in my book.
+- **Be quick to say "I don't know."** - Admitting ignorance on a subject earns a lot of points in my book.
 We never stop learning, and no one can know it all.
 Talking through an area of weakness gives us all a chance to grow and improve.
-- *Tell me when/how I can do better.* I am far from perfect, and rely on your feedback to improve.
+- **Tell me when/how I can do better** - I am *far* from perfect, and rely on your feedback to improve.
 Perhaps contrary to usual instincts, I freely give away brownie points whenever anyone finds me lacking, and then finds the guts to tell me about it.

 ## What you can expect of me as your manager

-TL;DR - My goal is to support you to the fullest extent you desire and require, then get the hell out of your way.
+**TL;DR** - My goal is to support you to the fullest extent you desire and require, then get the hell out of your way.

 It's pithy, but there's a fair bit at play in there.
 I'm always available any time you have a problem or question.
 Never hesitate to come talk to me, we